erichard-dev/sorting-game/README.md

-Welcome to my mini project
+# Welcome to my mini project

 I start this project for fun as a side project.
 I find that it was a good playground to learn (drag-and-drop js API) and reinforce some basics (Asynchrone request, CLIENT-SERVER architecture, create Docker container).

 Feel free to run my mini project !

-prerequisite :
+## prerequisite :

 * download Docker
 * clone project

+## start project in development mode :

+* execute shell CMD './docker/build_dev.sh'
+* execute shell CMD './run_dev.sh'
+* open any web browser at 'http://0.0.0.0:5000'

-start project :
+## start project in production mode :

+* execute shell CMD './docker/build_prod.sh'
-* execute shell CMD 'start-app.sh'
+* execute shell CMD './docker/run_prod.sh'
 * open any web browser at 'http://0.0.0.0:5000'

 You should now see my little application.